kwalamusicschool/BBO/ModelCard.md

 **Reproducibility:** Any peer or facilitator can replicate the optimisation trajectory from any round.
 Strategy decisions are documented so reasoning can be reconstructed.
 The adaptive nature means strategy changes are driven explicitly by observed data – the logic is auditable at each step.

 **Bias and fairness:**
-- Synthetic functions only – no real‑world data, human subjects, or sensitive information involved.
+- Synthetic functions only – no real‑world data, human subjects, or sensitive information involved
-- Sampling bias: queries cluster around promising regions; large parts of the search space remain unsampled.
+- Sampling bias: queries cluster around promising regions; large parts of the search space remain unsampled
-- Strategy bias: early choices influence later queries.
+- Strategy bias: early choices influence later queries
-- Function‑specific bias: strategies that worked for one function may not generalise to others.
+- Function‑specific bias: strategies that worked for one function may not generalise to others

 **Mitigations:**
-- Trust regions and fallback heuristics prevent wild extrapolation.
+- Trust regions and fallback heuristics prevent over-extrapolation.
 - Per‑function hyperparameter tuning adapts to each function’s observed behaviour.
 - If a model consistently fails, the approach switches to heuristics.